schmittjoh/JMSPaymentCoreBundle/Resources/doc/guides/accepting_payments.rst

     If you get a ``There is no payment method available`` exception, you haven't configured any payment backends yet.
 Please see :ref:`setup-configure-plugin` for information on how to do this.

 .. tip ::
-    See :doc:`payment_form` for information on all the available options you can pass to the form.
+    See :doc:`/payment_form` for information on all the available options you can pass to the form.

 Handling form submission
 ------------------------